 The knowledge that you gain from a formal qualification in HR will also serve you well in this role, particularly when acting in an advisory capacity.
 Within this role, you may be called upon to advise on employment law, talent development, reward management, and issues relating to HR.

-When dealing with grievances, employment law, and disputes it’s essential that the HR Manager has a solid foundation of knowledge.
-These are potentially risky areas for organisations, so it’s essential that you can advise with confidence on these matters.
+When dealing with grievances, employment law and disputes, it’s essential that HR Managers have a solid foundation of knowledge.
+These are potentially risky areas for organisations, so it’s vital that you can advise with confidence.

 Attention to detail is also essential, as you’ll be responsible for legal documents, contracts, and policies.
-Missteps here can be costly for the organisation, so most will be looking for professionals that can demonstrate their proficiency in catching these before they are distributed.
+Missteps here can be costly for organisations, so most employers will be looking for professionals who can demonstrate their proficiency in catching these before they are distributed.

 Which Roles Can HR Managers Be Promoted To?